equinor/azure-terraform-backend-template/README.md

 ## Outputs

+When the deployment succeeds, the following output values are automatically returned in the results of the deployment:

 | Name | Description | Type |
 | - | - | - |
 | `storageAccountName` | The name of the storage account that was created. | `string` |